-I visit schools, bookshops, libraries, and festivals throughout the year, to talk to children about reading, writing and my books.
+I visit selected schools, bookshops, conferences, festivals and libraries, both in the UK and abroad, throughout the year, to talk to children about reading, writing and my books.

 I look forward to seeing you at one of them if you can make it.

 Forthcoming public events